-Inheriting Heritage, LLC has helped to create connections between people and the cultural, natural, and historic sites they visit for over 14 years.
+Inheriting Heritage, LLC has helped to create connections between people and the cultural, natural, and historic sites they visit.

 What images come to mind with the word storyteller ?
 A porch with a rocking chair where grandpa would talk until you drifted off to sleep ?
 Maybe an aunt recanting childhood fairytales or a cousin who wonderfully told stories as she made them up in progress ?
 With many of us, storytelling is often associated with our elders, for it is their stories, our ancestral stories, which were orally being passed down to succeeding generations.